New Puppy Owner’s Handbook

 When your puppy becomes older, around 4 months you will want to begin asking your puppy to sit for his food, place the bowl on the ground keeping your pup in a sit until you stand up, then release your puppy to eat with his name.
-This is helpful in several ways, first it teaches your pup that he must work- produce desired behavior in order to receive the reward of food, second, it reinforces retriever training concepts that we will enforce later on, the release from a sit on your puppies name.
+This is helpful in several ways, first it teaches your pup that he must work- produce desired behavior to receive the reward of food, second, it reinforces retriever training concepts that we will enforce later, the release from a sit on your puppy’s name.

 An attached Purina Study found that a lifetime 25% diet restriction delayed the onset and reduced the severity of hip joint osteoarthritis.
 The above referenced study also found the average age of hip dysplasia onset at around age 6 for the control fed group, and age 12 for the restricted fed group.

-For this reason my Veterinarian has suggested that we and all of our customers work hard to keep our puppies lean.
-He suggests that you be able to see your puppies last rib, from age 10 weeks to 6 months your goal should be to keep your puppy looking thin and lean.
+For this reason, my veterinarian suggests that we and all our customers work hard to keep our puppy’s lean.
+We suggests that you be able to see your puppies last rib, from age 10 weeks to 6 months your goal should be to keep your puppy looking thin and lean.

 Large breed dogs are at a higher risk for developing bloat, bloat is caused by a twisting of the stomach after consuming too much food and then exercising, it kills dogs very quickly with little time to rush to the vet for treatment.
 The best thing we can do to prevent bloat is to feed dogs after they are done with their exercise routine for the day.